 |

-The engine cooling fan circuit controls the main and auxiliary cooling fans.
-The cooling fans are controlled by the ECM based on engine coolant temperature sensor inputs (EATING) and air conditioning pressure sensor (ACP).
-The ECM is responsible for running the cooling fan at low speed by internal grounding terminal 43 of the ECM connector J1.
-This will activate the low speed cooling fan relay and the low speed main cooling fan.
-The ECM is responsible for running the high speed cooling fan by internally grounding the ECM connector J1 terminal 24.
-This will energize the high speed cooling fan relay and cause the fan to run at high speed because the cooling fans are now connected in parallel.
+The engine cooling fan circuit controls the main and auxiliary cooling system fans.
+The cooling system fans are controlled by the ECM controller, based on the input signals of the engine coolant temperature sensor (EST) and the air conditioning pressure sensor (ACP).
+The ECM controller is responsible for the operation of the cooling system fan at low RPM due to the internal grounding of terminal 43 of the ECM controller connector J1.
+As a result, the relay of the cooling system fan operating at low speed and the main cooling system fan operating at low speed are switched on.
+The ECM controller is responsible for the operation of the cooling system fan operating at high speeds, due to the internal grounding of terminal 24 of the ECM controller connector J1.
+As a result, the relay of the cooling system fan running at high speed turns on, and the fan starts running at high speed, since the cooling system fans are now connected in parallel.

-- If the owner of the vehicle complains of an overheating problem, then it is necessary to determine whether the malfunction is related to the actual overheating of the engine or the overheating is only displayed on the coolant temperature indicator.
+- If the car owner complains about an overheating problem, it is necessary to determine whether the malfunction is related to actual engine overheating or overheating is only displayed on the coolant temperature indicator.
 If the engine overheats and the cooling fans are on, the cooling system should be checked.

-- If fuse Ef9 or Ef8 of the engine compartment fuse box blows immediately after installation, test the related circuit for a short to ground.
+- If fuse Ef9 or Ef8 in the engine compartment fuse box blows immediately after installation, check the corresponding circuit for a short to ground.
 If the fuses blow when the cooling fans should be turned on by the ECM, the cooling fan motor may be faulty.

-- The ECM turns on the cooling fans at high speed when the coolant temperature reaches 101°C (214°F).
-The ECM changes the speed of the cooling fans from high to low when the coolant temperature reaches 98°C (208°F).
+- The ECM turns the cooling fans on at high speed when the coolant temperature reaches 101°C (214°F).
+The ECM changes the cooling fans from high speed to low speed when the coolant temperature reaches 98°C (208°F).

-- The ECM turns the fans on slowly when the A/C system is on.
-The ECM switches the cooling fans from low to high speed when the A/C pressure on the high pressure side is 1859 kPa (269 psi inch), then switches them back to low speed at a pressure in the air conditioner on the high pressure side of 1449 kPa (210 psi).
+- The ECM turns on the low speed fans when the A/C system is on.
+The ECM switches the cooling fans from low speed to high speed when the A/C pressure on the high side is 1859 kPa (269 psi), then switches them back to low speed with high side A/C pressure of 1449 kPa (210 lbs/in).

 |